 The American Evaluation Association offers a robust library of educational tools and resources to help professional evaluators excel in their careers and advance their practice in all types of evaluation.
 Explore our offerings to find the education format that matches your learning style and needs.
 AEA’s live and on-demand professional development offerings can be found on the Digital Knowledge Hub.

 In-depth eStudy courses offer a deep dive into top-of-mind evaluation themes and topics.
 Open to both members and nonmembers alike, eStudies provide a diverse learning experience where collaboration is encouraged.
+Submit your interest in presenting here.

 The Evaluation Annual Conference is our largest gathering of the year, bring together 3.000+ evaluators, evaluation scholars, students, and evaluation users from around the world to assemble, share, and learn from the successes of the international discipline and practice of evaluation.
 This conference is held annually in the fall.